Abidjan: Banking system

 Abidjan is home to all the representatives of international financial institutions: World Bank, International Monetary Fund, African Development Bank, BOAD, etc. Banking Commission of WAEMU regional stock exchange securities subsidiaries of major international banks: BNP Paribas, General bank, Crédit Lyonnais, Citibank, JPMorgan Chase & Co., Barclays, etc. Sixteen national banks (SGBCI, BICI, etc.) maintaining a network of 170 branches, seven financial institutions and more than thirty insurance companies make a financial competitive Abidjan that animates the entire West Africa.

 Transportation

 Trains on the line to Ouagadougou run from several stations in the city, the most important being in Treichville.
 Ferries link Treichville, Abobo-Doumé and Le Plateau.
-Felix Houphouet Boigny International Airport serves the city.
-Work on a new metro system has begun, with the beginning of service anticipated in 2020.
+Félix-Houphouët-Boigny International Airport serves the city.
+Work on a new metro system has begun, with the beginning of service expected in 2028.

 SOTRA (Abidjan Transport Company) ensure urban transportation in Abidjan via bus, taxi and luggage Line Express.

-Sotra has announced the start of work for the use of light rail to Abidjan.
+SOTRA has announced the start of work for the use of light rail to Abidjan.
 The project has three phases at a cost of 125 billion CFA francs for a long loop of 32 km.

 Taxis

-There are two kinds: the taxi-meter (Red), which can travel throughout the city, and woro-woro (yellow and green, blue or orange depending on the commune), which are limited to a neighborhood.
+There are two kinds: the taxi-meter (red), which can travel throughout the city, and woro-woro (yellow and green, blue or orange depending on the commune), which are limited to a neighborhood.